Term Loan vs Working Capital Loan vs Overdraft vs Line of Credit vs Cash Credit โ€” Which One Do You Actually Need?

 Ask yourself these three questions:

 2. How predictable is your monthly cash flow?
 If your revenue is steady and predictable, fixed EMIs on a term loan are manageable.
-If cash flow is lumpy or seasonal, the flexibility of an overdraft or cash credit is more valuable.
+If cash flow is lumpy or seasonal, the flexibility of an overdraft, cash credit, or line of credit is more valuable.

 The right product changes everything